All the Answers You Seek, In One Place

 Have a question?
 I’m committed to giving my clients the best care and experience I can.
 There’s no such thing as a bad question when it comes to mental health.
 Check out the answers to the common questions below, and don’t hesitate to get in touch with me, if there is something else you'd like to ask.

-Can therapy fix me?
+Can counseling fix me?

-We ALL have a history.
 We ALL things we are struggling with.
 We ALL have experiences in our lives that have left us with many questions in an effort to figure out how to move forward.
 Instead of thinking that you need fixing, consider that you may have an issue (or issues) that needs help being solved.

 What kind of treatment method do you use?